moshemarciano/napp.alloy.adapter.restsql/README.md

 		"deletedAttribute" : "deleted_at"
 	},

+NOTE for backward compatibility: value of deletedAttributed is checked and only processed and deleted if value is not null

 ### Last Modified

 Save a timestamp for each model in the database.
 Use the `lastModifiedColumn` property in the adapter config to send the HTTP Header "Last-Modifed" with the newest timestamp.
 This is great for improving the amount of data send from the remote server to the app.